About Silicon Line

 Founded in 2005 as an outsource integrated circuit (IC) design house, Silicon Line quickly developed proven expertise in ultra-low-power, analog and mixed-signal chip design.
 Billions of ICs based on its designs have been used in products of major brand-name manufacturers.

-Most recently and marking a major new stage in its evolution, Silicon Line has developed proprietary technology and manufacturing methods for optical modules (the tiny circuit boards inside cable connectors), resulting in a dramatic reduction in production cost, so that optical cables are affordable to consumers for use with 4K and 8K TVs, AR/VR headsets and other very high bandwidth applications.
+Most recently and marking a major new stage in its evolution, Silicon Line has developed proprietary technology and manufacturing methods for optical modules (the tiny circuit boards inside cable connectors), resulting in a dramatic reduction in production cost, so that optical cables are affordable to consumers for use with 4K/8K TV’s, game consoles, AR/VR headsets and other very high bandwidth applications.

 The proliferation of battery-powered devices – phones, tablets, AR/VR headsets – puts a premium on small, lightweight interconnects which minimize power consumption and also minimize susceptibility to and sources of electromagnetic interference (EMI).
 Additionally, specialized camera applications in healthcare, scientific research, national defense and other areas – as well as weight and size considerations in products such as automobiles and aircraft, where weight savings alone provides a recurring benefit in reduced fuel costs or increased payload capacity – are driving adoption across an expanding spectrum of industries and applications.